bridgefinancial/bridge-nextjs/src/components/design-system/DESIGN_SYSTEM_README.md

 ### Organization Rationale

-The project is organized into four main categories, following the Atomic Design methodology:
+The project is structured into four main categories following the Atomic Design methodology:

-1. **Atoms**: The basic building blocks of the UI, such as buttons, typography elements, and form inputs.
-These are the simplest and smallest components in the system.
+1. **Atoms**: The smallest, most basic building blocks of the UI, such as buttons, typography elements, and form inputs.
+These components are simple and form the foundation of the design system.

     **Example: Button Component**
     ```tsx
-    // src/components/atoms/buttons/PrimaryButton.tsx
+    // src/components/design-system/atoms/buttons/PrimaryButton.tsx
     import React from 'react';

     interface PrimaryButtonProps {